reframejs/reframe/docs/usage-manual.md

 ## Custom &lt;head&gt;, &lt;meta&gt;, &lt;html&gt;, ...

-Reframe generates the HTML with [`@brillout/index-html`](https://github.com/brillout/index-html).
+Reframe uses [`@brillout/index-html`](https://github.com/brillout/index-html) to generate HTML.

-You have full control over the "outer-part" HTML tags.
+You have full control over the "outer-part" HTML.
 (`<meta>`, `<!DOCTYPE html`>, `<head>`, `<html>`, `<body>`, `<script>`, etc.)

-There are two ways to alter the HTML:
+There are two ways to define the HTML:
- - With the page config
+ - With page configs
- - By writing an `index.html` file at your app's root directory
+ - By writing a `index.html` file

 Over the page config: